Home » Treating an Ambien Addiction » Is It Safe to Combine Alcohol with Ambien?

 If you have been struggling with an addiction to alcohol, Ambien, or both, we can help you initiate your recovery at Gratitude Lodge.

-Our affordable luxury rehabs are located in San Diego, Newport Beach, and Long Beach.
+Our affordable luxury rehabs are located in Newport Beach and Long Beach.
 All treatment centers provide a pet-friendly environment free of triggers and temptations.
 Engage with inpatient or outpatient therapy to address the physical and psychological aspects of addiction.

 Whether you require the support and structure of a 30-day inpatient treatment program, or the flexibility of intensive outpatient treatment, you can access the following services and interventions at Gratitude Lodge: